 How did the world survive before epsom salt?
 This is just one of the many questions that keep me up at night because epsom salt is so amazing.
 If you don’t know why you need it or how to use it, read THIS.

 - Hydrogen Peroxide

 At a few dollars, there’s no excuse for not having a bottle of H2O2 in your medicine cabinet.
 Although some people use it for cancer and detoxing – I wouldn’t take it that far.
-I keep a bottle on hand as an antiseptic and a “just in case one of my kids should ever have an ear infection or wayward tonsil” scenario.
+I keep a bottle on hand as an antiseptic and for “just in case one of my kids should ever have an ear infection or wayward tonsil” scenarios.